Conducting regular and objective performance reviews is a great way to keep your team motivated and successful.

-Let your remote employees know you’re working in their best interest and they will be more than happy to return the favor.
+Let your employees know you’re working in their best interest, and they will be more than happy to return the favor.

 Before you start the performance review, it’s wise to remind yourself of what is acceptable to say and what isn’t.
 Words can hurt, even when unintentional.

-And, when I say mind your words, I don’t mean to use corporate buzzwords and empty phrases when addressing serious topics.
-The point here is to make your employee feel comfortable enough to relax during the virtual review.
+And, when we say mind your words, we don’t mean to use corporate buzzwords and empty phrases when addressing serious topics.
+The point here is to make your employee feel comfortable enough to relax during the review.

 Make sure to maintain transparent communication and be specific when giving feedback.
 Employees genuinely want to know what they are doing well and what they should work on, so make sure to provide them with precise answers.

-Here’s a list of words and phrases to avoid when conducting remote performance reviews:
+Here’s a list of words and phrases to avoid when conducting performance reviews:

-- Generic words and phrases such as “good” or “bad”, also “keep up the good work”, “way to go”, or “nice work”.
+- Generic words and phrases such as “good” or “bad”, “keep up the good work”, “way to go”, or “nice work”, etc.

 - First-person words and phrases like “I”, “me”, “my”, etc.